Anders Ekeberg of Sweden

 No known benefits for life processes in plants and animals.

 Tantalum is chiefly obtained as a by-product of tin processing, although it is also mined from the minerals columbite, tantalite and samarskite.
 Other tantalum-bearing minerals include ferrotantalite, manganotantalite and microlite.
-Tantalum and niobium are almost always found together, and are recovered from pegmatite veins in granite intrusions or from placer deposits.
-Tantalum is mined in Australia, Brazil, Canada and Central Africa.
+Tantalum and niobium are almost always found together, and are recovered from pegmatite veins in granite intrusions or from placer deposits (deposits from rivers or glaciers).
+Tantalum is mined in the Democratic Republic of Congo (top producer), Brazil, Rwanda, Nigeria, and China.